-Attacker targets waitress: 'He stabbed her in the neck'
+Horrified diners hid from attacker with 'massive knife'

 Some inside the restaurant thought there might have been another man armed with a knife, too, Smedley said, but it was too chaotic to see clearly.

-The stabbing rampage was part of what appeared to be a coordinated terror attack Saturday night.
+The stabbing rampage was part of a terror attack Saturday night.
 A few blocks away, a van mowed down pedestrians on London Bridge.

+Seven people were killed and 48 others wounded, police said.
+The three attackers were shot dead.

 As authorities work to piece together what happened, witness accounts paint a harrowing picture of the panic that spread across the popular Borough Market pub and restaurant neighborhood.